see-ann/Autocomplete/readme.txt

  *  the protocol as described on the assignment page.
 Give one
  *  sentence explaining what each of you contributed.
  **************************************************************************** */
+We worked together on coding as well as debugging.

 /* *****************************************************************************
  *  List any other comments here.
 Feel free to provide any feedback
  *  on how much you learned from doing the assignment, and whether
  *  you enjoyed doing it.
  **************************************************************************** */
+N/A